InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 gpg:               imported: 1  (RSA: 1)
 ```

 Like you can see I found it on the key-server.
-I but will check the finger print from the file I downloaded.
+I but will check the finger print from the key I downloaded in electrum website.

 ```
 $ gpg --verify Electrum-3.0.6.tar.gz.asc